PathwayCommons/sifgraph-server/README.md

 You can also build and run the docker image as follows

-You need to pass `SIFGRAPH_DATA` URL and (if `file:`) mount a local file to the container FS as read-only volume (or the app will load test/demo data from its classpath by default).
+You need to pass `SIFGRAPH_DATA` URL and (if `file:`) mount a local file to the container FS as read-only volume (otherwise, it loads test/demo data from classpath, which e.g. contains interactions of "BMP2").

 ```commandline